tsiddiquea/oauth-security-testing-lab/README.md

-# OAuth Misconfiguration Attack Simulation Lab
+# OAuth Security Tesing Lab

-## Overview
+## Project Overview

-The OAuth Misconfiguration Lab is a cybersecurity research project that demonstrates how improper validation of OAuth authorization flows can lead to serious security vulnerabilities such as open redirect exploitation and authorization code leakage.
+The OAuth Security Testing Lab is a hands-on cybersecurity project designed to demonstrate how improper implementation of the OAuth authorization framework can introduce critical security vulnerabilities in modern web systems.

-This project simulates both:
+This lab simulates both secure and vulnerable OAuth provider behaviors, allowing practical exploration of real-world authentication flaws such as:

-* A secure OAuth provider implementation
+* Open redirect exploitation
-* A vulnerable OAuth provider implementation
+* Authorization code leakage
-* An attacker simulation environment
+* Improper token transmission
-* A client application requesting authorization
+* Weak validation of redirect URIs
-* A security logging mechanism
+* Missing request state verification

-The lab allows practical experimentation with OAuth security weaknesses and defensive validation techniques, providing a realistic hands-on environment for understanding modern authentication risks.
+The project provides a controlled environment for analyzing authentication weaknesses and understanding how secure design principles prevent identity-based attacks.

-## Objectives
+## Objectives of the Lab

-This project was designed to:
+This project was developed to achieve the following security learning goals:

-* Demonstrate real-world OAuth attack surfaces
+* Understand OAuth authorization workflow at a practical level
-* Simulate authorization code interception attacks
+* Demonstrate how misconfigurations lead to account compromise risks
-* Show the importance of redirect URI validation
+* Explore attacker techniques used to intercept authorization data
-* Compare secure vs insecure OAuth implementations
+* Implement logging mechanisms to detect suspicious authentication events
-* Provide defensive engineering insights
+* Compare vulnerable and hardened authentication server behavior

-* Build practical understanding of authentication security
+The lab bridges theoretical security knowledge with real implementation logic.